The private equity industry is the source of much intrigue and mystery.

 Many young professionals would kill to join the industry, due to its high pay, and yet many are confused about what it is and how it works.

 That’s why I put together this brief primer.
-It’s exactly the walkthrough I wish I had when I starting my career.
+It’s exactly the walkthrough I wish I had when I started my career.

 Below I cover private equity from all angles — the definition, the business model, the history of the industry, the various investment strategies, and all the top firms.